

 4.1 RTP Stipend Application

-Applications for the Australian Government RTP Scholarship (Domestic) will be called for in September of each year, with a closing date at the end of October.
+Applications for the Australian Government RTP Scholarship (Domestic) will normally be called for in September of each year, with a closing date in October.

 Applications for the Australian Government RTP Scholarship (Domestic) and admission to candidature are submitted electronically.
 Refer to the Australian Government Research Training Program Scholarship (Domestic) for more information.